 To get the most out of a proper background check, you’ll need info on the following items:

 Never rent to a tenant based on your emotions–use hard data instead.
-If you don’t do a background check, you can’t know what kind of tenant they will be.
+If you choose not to do a background check, you won’t be able to know what kind of tenant they will be, until it’s too late.

 Here at RentPrep we’ve helped more than 21,000 landlords over the past decade.